-The Company holds other financial assets that are not attributable to investment contracts, as backing for its general solvency requirements and to maintain an effective working capital level.
+The Company holds other financial assets that are not attributable to investment or insurance contracts, as backing for its general solvency requirements and to maintain an effective working capital level.

 Octium takes a conservative position with regard to its investment policy relating to shareholder funds.
-Investments are limited to liquid assets with group companies and financial institutions with high credit ratings.
+Investments are limited to liquid assets with group companies, financial institutions with high credit ratings and non-rated financial institutions based on other relevant criteria.

-During the financial year 2020 Octium held short-term deposits with a number of domestic banks as well as with UBS in a number of countries.
+During the financial year 2023 Octium held short-term deposits with a number of domestic banks as well as with other financial institutions approved by the Board.
 The main risk that the Company is exposed to for these deposits is credit risk with minimal market risk and liquidity risk.